ultralytics/ultralytics/docs/integrations/roboflow.md

 ![Upload images to Roboflow](https://media.roboflow.com/ultralytics/rf_upload_data.png)

 Select the batch of images you have uploaded on the Annotate page to which you are taken after uploading images.
 Then, click "Start Annotating" to label images.

 To label with bounding boxes, press the `B` key on your keyboard or click the box icon in the sidebar.
 Click on a point where you want to start your bounding box, then drag to create the box:

 ![Annotating an image in Roboflow](https://media.roboflow.com/ultralytics/rf_annotate.png)

-A pop up will appear asking you to select a class for your annotation once you have created an annotation.
+A pop-up will appear asking you to select a class for your annotation once you have created an annotation.

 To label with polygons, press the `P` key on your keyboard, or the polygon icon in the sidebar.
 With the polygon annotation tool enabled, click on individual points in the image to draw a polygon.